huggingface/transformers/src/transformers/models/mega/implementation-tasks.md

 Decoder
 * Input IDs (self / target sequence; or embeddings)
 * Attention mask
   * Hugging Face combines padding masks with causal LM masks
+    * this actually isn't the case, RoBERTa generates one automatically if decoding, combines with padding mask, and broadcasts to 3D
+    * the 3d mask doesn't work for Mega, but I essentially did the same thing and passed them separately to the Mega blocks
 * Incremental state (if doing incremental decoding)
 * Encoder hidden states (if doing cross-attention)